rbucheli/Final-Fantasy-XIV-Character-App/README.md

-My Final Fantasy
+Final Fantasy XIV Companion App
 ================

-A web page that displays a player's character's stats from Final Fantasy XIV.
+A simple web application that allows users to search for a player's character information from the popular massively multiplayer online role-playing game, Final Fantasy XIV.
+The application fetches character information from an application programming interface (API) to populate information onto the web page.

 Technologies Used
 ================